Read The Future of Wallets Report Now Available Here

 Choosing the Rosetta implementation primarily impacts the last two endpoints: Broadcast and Sign.
 We expect that transactions submitted for signing or broadcasting will be constructed using the standard Rosetta process.
 But don't worry!
 Rosetta offers a convenient way to build your transaction through the construction/payloads endpoint of its Construction API.
 Typically, you just need to provide some transaction metadata, and Rosetta will handle the rest.

-For users who want more control and prefer using the Broadcast and Sign endpoints, we've provided detailed setup instructions below.
+For users who don't need the added convenience of Dfns and prefer using the Broadcast and Sign endpoints to further control transactions, we've provided detailed setup instructions below.
 We'll also explain the differences between ICP and ICRC1 integration.

 To sign or broadcast Rosetta-formatted transactions, you'll need a Rosetta node to create them.
 Setting up an ICP Rosetta node is simple and easy to manage.
 You can follow this step-by-step guide in the documentation to get started.